Categories of animals that can be exhibited

 Category C1 animals

-A number of prohibited matter species may be categorised as C1 animal species.
-These are regulated under the EAA and may be obtained for mobile exhibition for exhibiting to the public.
-Unlike category C2 species, there are no requirements for the licence holder to exhibit category C1 species at the premise where the licence is issued to (regular enclosure site) in a regular enclosure site.
+A number of prohibited matter species are categorised as C1 animal species.
+These are regulated under the Act and may be obtained for mobile exhibition for exhibiting to the public.
+Unlike category C2 species, there are no requirements for the licence holder to exhibit category C1 species at the premises where the licence is issued to (regular enclosure site).
 Instead, licence holders meet their exhibit requirements through mobile exhibition off the regular enclosure site.

-Given that category C1 species will be constantly moved off the regular enclosure site for the purposes of exhibit, they pose a greater risk of escape and establishment compared to C2 species.
+Given that category C1 species will be constantly moved off the regular enclosure site for the purpose of exhibit, they pose a greater risk of escape and establishment compared to C2 species.

 Category C1 species in the Regulation have been assessed to ensure they have a low risk of establishment in the event of escape.
 If an establishment did occur, the species would pose no more than a moderate risk of adverse impacts on the health, safety or wellbeing of a person, social amenity, the economy or the environment.

 All prohibited matter animal species are categorised as C2 species, unless identified under another category.
 Species such as the green iguana (Iguana iguana), common marmoset (Callithrix jacchus), tiger (Panthera tigris) and boa constrictor (Boa constrictor) are examples of non-indigenous species listed as category C2 species.
 These species must be held in a regular enclosure and exhibited to the public at the regular enclosure site.

 Animal species deemed as livestock and domestic animals do not require a licence for the purposes of exhibit, however, there may be other requirements under the Biosecurity Act 2014 that you must adhere to when keeping or moving animal species such as camels, alpacas, sheep and other livestock.